scanpay/php-scanpay/README.md

 # Scanpay PHP client

-The official PHP client library for the Scanpay API ([docs](https://docs.scanpay.dk)).
-You can always e-mail us at [help@scanpay.dk](mailto:help@scanpay.dk), or chat with us on IRC at libera.chat #scanpay
+The Scanpay PHP client library provides convenient and simplified access to the Scanpay API from programs written in PHP.
+If you have any questions or ideas, don't hesitate to contact us at [support@scanpay.dk](mailto:support@scanpay.dk) or chat with us on [`irc.scanpay.dev:6697`](https://chat.scanpay.dev).

+## Requirements

+PHP version >= 5.6 with php-curl enabled.
+See [compatibility table](#compatibility-table).

 ## Installation

-You need PHP version >= 5.6 with php-curl enabled.
 The package is published at [Packagist](https://packagist.org/packages/scanpay/scanpay).
 You can install the library via [Composer](http://getcomposer.org/):

 ```bash
 composer require scanpay/scanpay